alahirajeffrey/nodejs-postgres-crud-app/README.md

 This project is available for use under the MIT License.

 #### NB
-This is just a test app so industry standards where not followed
+This is just a very basic api and so industry standards were not followed.